PapiLer/Reforestation/README.md

-## What kind of tree fits in your hand?
-A palm tree!
+## Dermatologists are always in a hurry.
+They spend all day making rash decisions.